-14.8 The relevant Head of Department shall be empowered to impose one or more of the following penalties:

-- The issue of a formal reprimand which shall be notified to the candidate and reported to the Research Student Office. - The correction and re-presentation of any relevant work.
+- 13.8 The relevant Associate Dean (Research) shall be empowered to impose one or more of the following penalties: - The issue of a formal reprimand which shall be notified to the candidate and reported to the Research Student Office. - The correction and re-presentation of any relevant work.